Erqi Memorial Tower

 The Erqi Memorial Tower, or Erqi Tower (二七纪念塔 (Èrqī Jìniàntǎ)) is located in Erqi District, in the centre of Zhengzhou city, Henan province, China.
 The tower is 63 meters high and has 14 floors.
 It was historically the tallest building in Zhengzhou until 1976.

 History

+The tower serves as a memorial to the Great Strike of February 7, which occurred on February 7, 1923.
+The tower is built at the location where the strike leaders were executed.
 The current Erqi Memorial Tower was completed on September 29, 1971.
-It serves as a memorial to the Great Strike of February 7, which occurred on February 7, 1923.
+It was preceded by a wooden tower built in 1951, which had collapsed in 1971.

 In May 2020, it was announced that the square surrounding the tower would be enlarged to 21000 m2, and that an adjacent building, the Friendship Mansion (友谊大厦 (Yǒuyì Dàshà)), a 20 story building, would be downgraded to 6 stories in height.
 This plan will be carried out to better highlight the tower.